-Steve Nivin is associate professor of economics at St. Mary’s University, director of the SABÉR Institute, and managing member and chief economist of Steven R. Nivin, Ph.D., LLC.
+Steve Nivin is associate professor of economics at St. Mary’s University and managing member and chief economist of Steven R. Nivin, Ph.D., LLC.

-Dr. Nivin teaches cost-benefit analysis, regional economic analysis, urban economics, managerial economics, and money and banking along with the foundational courses.
-He was the founder of the SABÉR Institute in 2008.
-It is a collaborative think tank that researches the issues related to the development of regional economies.
+Dr. Nivin teaches cost-benefit analysis, regional economic analysis, urban economics, managerial economics, econometrics, mathematical economics, public economics, environmental economics, and money and banking along with the foundational courses.

-Through his consulting practice, Dr. Nivin has completed numerous projects focused on regional economic development and forecasting.
+Through his consulting practice, Dr. Nivin has completed numerous projects focused on regional economic development, public policy analysis, economic impact and cost-benefit analysis, and forecasting.

-Prior to his current position, Dr. Nivin served as chief economist and industry development manager for the City of San Antonio for over 6 years.
+Prior to his current position, Dr. Nivin was chief economist and director of the SABER Institute at the San Antonio Hispanic Chamber of Commerce.
+Dr. Nivin served as chief economist and industry development manager for the City of San Antonio for over 6 years.
 He created and grew the economic research unit at the City.
-He has also held positions at USAA and Blue Cross Blue Shield of Texas where he was responsible for the market and economic analysis required to support the business development of the respective companies and served on industry-wide teams focused on the review and drafting of public policy.
+He has also held positions at USAA and Blue Cross Blue Shield of Texas where he was responsible for the market and economic analysis required to support the business development of the respective companies and served on industry-wide teams focused on the analysis and drafting of public policy.

 Dr. Nivin received his Ph.D. and M.A. in political economy from the University of Texas at Dallas and his B.A. in economics from Austin College.